crowdsecurity/crowdsec/README.md

 ## <TL;DR>

 A modern behavior detection system, written in Go.
 It stacks on Fail2ban's philosophy, but uses Grok patterns & YAML grammar to analyse logs.
 It exposes an api, allowing to decouple detection and remediation for Cloud/Containers/VM based infrastructures.
 Once detected you respond to threats with various bouncers (firewall block, nginx http 403, Captchas, etc.) and blocked IPs are shared among all users to further improve their security.
+See [FAQ](https://doc.crowdsec.net/faq/) or read bellow for more.

 ## :information_source: About the CrowdSec project